bwigfield/lovetruth/_posts/2017-11-02-5-signs-you-might-not-be-an-empath.md

 ---
-title: 5 Signs You Might Not Be an Empath
+title: 5 Signs You Might Not Be an Empath image: http://lovetruth.life/images/businessman.jpg
+description: Do you have difficulty relating to other people's emotions?
+You might not be an empath.
+author: Sasha Celestial
 layout: post
+type: article
 ---

 ## 1. You are oblivious to other people’s feelings